whatmakeart/whatmakeart.github.io/content/3d-modeling/parametric-modeling.md

 Parametric 3D modeling is used in a wide variety of industries, including manufacturing, product design, architecture, and engineering.
 It is particularly well-suited for designing products that need to be mass-produced, such as cars, electronics, and medical devices.

 [Fusion 360](fusion-360/fusion-360.md) is a parametric modeling [3D Modeling](3d-modeling.md) program.

+Modeling complex assemblies can be approached in many ways.
+Two common was are Top Down Design and Bottom Up Design.
+Fusion is thought of as a Top Down Design tool since all of the parts are modeled in place.
+A Bottom Up Design starts with base parts or parts from an external manufacture and builds the design by assembling the individual parts.

 ## Fusion 360 Parametric Modeling